Marv-25/Web-Scraper/README.md

 output a set of products from the website in json.

 we need :
-product code
+product code,
-name
+name,
-main category
+main category,
-stock
+stock,
 price

-the libraries used are:
+libraries used are:
 beautifulsoup4
-requests
+requests among others.

 it also uses re and json library in order to identify patterns in urls, and json to convert dictionaries(products) to json format